-Note that a bandwidth limitation set in a client-rule is inherited by any socks-rule also matching the client.
+Note that a bandwidth limitation set in a client-rule is inherited by the socks-rule matching the client.

 The maximum allowed bandwidth set for a rule will be shared by all clients matching that rule.
 The Dante server will attempt to distribute the bandwidth to the matching clients in a least-recently used fashion, trying to let all clients get a fair share.